 To start competing in Para Equestrian competitions, you will need to be classified to determine which grade you can compete in.
-In order to be classified, riders must be medically diagnosed as having a permanent, physical impairment that can be measured objectively by a Physiotherapist or medical doctor trained in the classification system.
+In order to be classified, riders must be medically diagnosed as having a permanent, physical impairment that can be measured objectively by a qualified Para Equestrian Classifier.

-For more information on the classification process, please click here.
+For more information on para equestrian classification and the process, please click here.

 Funded by Sport England, British Equestrian runs a training initiative for young riders looking to make their first steps towards competing in British Dressage para equestrian competition and onto the talent pathway.